a19hu/Proxyproof-Creal_-/README.md

 # Creal
-A new Flutter project made for Cource.
+A new Flutter project made for  Software Cource.

 ## Project Logo
 <div align="center">